-We at the Leibniz-Centre General Linguistics organise the German participation in the International Linguistics Olympiad (http://www.ioling.org/).
+We at the Leibniz-Centre General Linguistics, together with our cooperation partner, the University of Düsseldorf, organise the German Linguistics Olympiad (DOL) as well as the participation of the German team in the International Linguistics Olympiad. (http://www.ioling.org/).

 The International Linguistic Olympiad is one of the more recent competitions among other better known championships such as the Mathematics or Chemistry Olympiad.